 (Updated 11/8/2017) Guess who just finished a brief stint of jury duty?
 Yep, yours truly—and I have to say, the rules for toting smartphones, laptops, and other gadgets in court have changed dramatically since the last time I was called to serve.

 Back in the day (and we’re only talking six or seven years ago, mind you), any cell phone with a built-in camera was verboten in most courthouses, and security may even have given you a hard time about bringing in a laptop.
 And free Wi-Fi in the waiting room?
 Please.

 In recent years, though, courthouses from coast to coast have become much friendlier to gadget-bearing jurors.
 Cooling my heels in a jury assembly room in Brooklyn recently, I spotted dozens of laptops and smartphones, including my own MacBook Air and iPhone.

 But just because you can bring your phone to court doesn’t mean you can use it in a courtroom—and indeed, expect a stern rebuke (or worse) from the bench if you start tweeting from the jury box.

 Read on for a few dos and don’ts about bringing your mobile gear to court, starting with…

-DO: Call ahead for your local courthouse’s gadget policy
+DO: Check online or call ahead for your local courthouse’s gadget policy